stassa/thelma/README.md

 2. Edit the configuration file:

-   Edit `configuration.pl` in the Swi-Prolog editor (or your favourite text editor) and set the name of the experiment file to `anbn.pl`:
+   Edit `configuration.pl` in the Swi-Prolog editor (or your favourite text editor) and make sure the name of the current experiment file is set to `anbn.pl`:

    ```prolog
    experiment_file('data/examples/anbn.pl',anbn).
    ```

-   Also set appropriate upper limits for total clauses and invented clauses:
+   Also set appropriate upper limits for total clauses and invented clauses in the learned hypothesis:

    ```prolog
    depth_limits(3,1).